NamanSondhiya/google-microservices-DevSecOps/README.md

 **Online Boutique** is a cloud-first microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Google uses this application to demonstrate how developers can modernize enterprise applications using Google Cloud products, including: [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Cloud Service Mesh (CSM)](https://cloud.google.com/service-mesh), [gRPC](https://grpc.io/), [Cloud Operations](https://cloud.google.com/products/operations), [Spanner](https://cloud.google.com/spanner), [Memorystore](https://cloud.google.com/memorystore), [AlloyDB](https://cloud.google.com/alloydb), and [Gemini](https://ai.google.dev/).
-This application works on any Kubernetes cluster.
+This application demonstrates how developers can modernize enterprise applications using microservices, gRPC, and other technologies.
+This application works on any Kubernetes cluster, including Amazon EKS.

 If you’re using this demo, please **★Star** this repository to show your interest!